luisgarciabonifaz/moodle-block_showgrade/README.md

 # showgrade
-Moodle block that shows total grade for a category
+Moodle block that shows total grade points and level for a grade category